timcoggins/vcv-plugins/README.md

 # VCV Modules

+This repository contains a few utilty modules that I needed in VCV rack, enjoy!

 ## Macrow
 6 attenuverters with one macro knob (also an attenuverter) which controls the magnitude of all channels.
 A quick remix of the original 8vert VCV module for better control over many values from one knob.